2018 NEW PRAGUE/SHAKOPEE/JORDAN

 2006 Red Wing/Miesville

-Back row: Greenwald draftee, Keith Frieler, Spring Hill draftee Shawn Schoenberg, Weston Wander, Jon Olmscheid, Ethan Vogt, Aaron Vogt, Adam Breitbach, Pat Illies, Cory Yarke, Mike Illies, Matt Breitbach, Matt Middendorf, Noah Bayer, Dustin Breitbach.
-Front row: Mike Zenzen, Andy Mages, Chad Kampsen, Matt Bauer, bat boy ?, Steve Mueller, Bill Buckentine, Paul Kampsen, Randy Duevel, Spring Hill draftee Nate Terres.
+Back row, left to right: Keith Frieler (Greenwald), Shawn Schoenberg (Spring Hill), Weston Wander, Jon Olmscheid, Ethan Vogt, Aaron Vogt, Adam Breitbach, Pat Illies, Cory Yarke, Mike Illies, Matt Breitbach, Matt Middendorf, Noah Bayer and Dustin Breitbach.
+Front row, left to right: Mike Zenzen, Andy Mages, Chad Kampsen, Matt Bauer, bat boy ?, Steve Mueller, Bill Buckentine, Paul Kampsen, Randy Duevel and Nate Terres (Spring Hill).

 Hampton 2, Elrosa 0 (Sauk Centre Herald)